ramcharan2410/movie-info-website/README.md

 ## Environment Variables

-To run this project, you will need to get your own API key from TMDb site.
+To run this project, you must get your own API key from the TMDb site.

 [Get your API key](https://www.themoviedb.org/settings/api)